 New Science Ventures, LLC (NSV) is a leading venture capital firm focused on building companies that leverage breakthrough science to create extraordinary value.
 NSV invests in companies using science-based innovations to address market needs in Life Sciences (pharmaceuticals, biologics, medical devices, and diagnostics) and Information Technology (e.g., high-performance semiconductors, cellular infrastructure, sensor networks, enterprise software, and storage) sectors.

-NSV was founded in 2004 by Somu Subramaniam, Managing Partner, and Tom Lavin, Partner, and has invested approximately $500 million in early, mid- and late stage companies located in the U.S., Europe, India and China.
+NSV was founded in 2004 by Somu Subramaniam, Managing Partner, and Tom Lavin, Partner, and has invested over $500 million in early, mid- and late stage companies located in the U.S., Europe, India and China.

 NSV targets investments in companies that are based on fundamental, science-based innovation, satisfy an unmet need and/or have a substantially better value proposition than current solutions, and address large markets, often with more than $1 billion in potential revenue.
 We invest in companies that have strong management, have defensible intellectual property, and are attractively valued so that large gains are possible.

 NSV has a comprehensive strategy to maximize value for our portfolio companies and for our investors.
 We are actively engaged in portfolio company activities, almost always serve on Boards of Directors, and frequently lead investments.
 Our team has substantial expertise in areas that are most relevant to helping our companies succeed: strategy and corporate planning, operations and cost management, and leadership development.
 A unique feature of NSV’s investment strategy is that we often invest in our companies across funds and timeframes.
 This enables us to provide capital efficiently and in a manner that corresponds to the typical development of portfolio companies over time.